-Recently, I posted on Facebook a photograph of my great-grandparents’ house on their property Mons, Rannes, in Central Queensland.
+Recently, I posted on Facebook a photograph of my great-grandparents’ house on their property “Mons”, Rannes, Central Queensland.
 To my surprise, the photograph generated a huge response, especially when I posted it on Vintage Queensland and Central Queensland Old Pictures and Yarns Facebook pages.

 If you would like to provide feedback on any aspect of this story, and contribute to the Beaumont family history, you are welcome to add your comments on my website at the end of this story or on my Facebook page: Love in a little black diary.

-Thomas was the first child of Alfred Beaumont (28) and his wife Emma Marion (nee Collins, 21).
-Along with Susannah, Alfred’s 2-year-old daughter from a previous marriage, they were bound for Australia as “assisted immigrants”.
-Alfred and Emma came from Colchester, which is 83 kilometres (about 50 miles) north-east of London, in Essex.
+Along with Susannah, Alfred’s 2-year-old daughter from a previous marriage, Alfred and Emma Beaumont were bound for Australia as “assisted immigrants”.
+The family came from Colchester, 83 kilometres (about 50 miles) northeast of London, in Essex.
 According to the ship’s register, Alfred’s calling was “shepherd”.
-[References (1) and (2)]
+[References 1 and 2]

-On 9 November 1878, Thomas Bloomfield Beaumont married Elizabeth Mary Ann (Ellen) Tancred.
+On 9 November 1878, Thomas Bloomfield Beaumont married Elizabeth Mary Ann Tancred.

 Thomas was 25, Elizabeth 19.
-Both came from Dundee.
-Prior to their marriage Elizabeth resided with her father, John Deas Tancred, the schoolteacher at Dundee.
+At the time, they both lived in the Dundee area.
+Prior to their marriage Elizabeth resided with her father, John Deas Tancred, a widower, who had recently been appointed as the schoolteacher at Deeford.

 - Emma Quinn Beaumont, born 30 September 1879, Dundee.